scotmatson/jewel-heist/README.md

 Credit
 ======
-Thanks to Balmer of opengameart.org for providing a great collection of sprites.
-This probably wasn't how you expected your blue-pants-man to be used but his run is great for this type of game.
+Thanks to Balmer for providing a great collection of sprites.
+This probably wasn't how you expected your blue-pants-man to be used but his run is great for this type of game. http://opengameart.org/content/hero-spritesheets-ars-notoria.

+Thanks to the team at http://www.custommapmakers.org/skyboxes.php for maintaining such a dedicated list of quality resources.
+The skybox I pulled really enhanced the environmental feel of disparity.

+The mass of buildings were an asset uploaded to the Unity store by Yemelyan K. https://www.assetstore.unity3d.com/en/#!/content/13925.
+Great models and textures.